SMITHsharon/alphaStacker/readme.md

 git clone https://github.com/SMITHsharon/alphaStacker.git
 cd alpha-stacker
 http-server -p 8080
-This will show in your browser at: http://localhost:8080
 ```

+This will show in your browser at: `http://localhost:8080`

+You must open the Developer Console to view the JavaScript output (console.log()s).

 ### Contributor
 [Sharon Smith](https://github.com/SMITHsharon)